 1. Eligible participants will be identified upon admission

-2. Upon reaching the third day of ICU admission, they will be approached to be consented to the study.
+2. Upon reaching the third day of ICU admission, the family and patient will be approached to be assented/consented to the study.

-3. If consented to the study, they will be enrolled and given the first survey at that time.
+3. If consented/assented to the study, they will be enrolled and family members/guardians will be given the first survey at that time.

+For nursing staff – a teaching session about the project will be held on both day and night shifts.
+At that time nursing staff will e given consent forms and those agreeing to participate in the study will be given the survey at that time.

 4.5 Risks